Alexander Gunn (doctor)

-Dr Alexander Gunn (1845–1914) was a Scottish physician.
+Alexander Gunn (1845–1914) was a Scottish physician.
 Through his early association with Joseph Lister, 1st Baron Lister at the Royal Infirmary of Edinburgh, he was one of the first doctors to champion the use antiseptic surgery.

 Early life

 He was born in 1845 at Lybster in Caithness, Scotland, where his parents Robert and Christina Gunn kept a hotel.
 He went South to Edinburgh at the age of 14.
 His early career there was spent qualifying himself as a chemist and druggist under Dr Robertson of George Street in Edinburgh.

 Professional career

 After his early training as a chemist he was appointed senior apothecary and dispenser to the Royal Infirmary of Edinburgh.
 He spent ten years in this post during which time he attended classes at Edinburgh University and the Royal College of Surgeons with a view to gaining medical qualifications.
 In 1877, aged 33, he took the diploma of Licentiate of the Royal College of Physicians (LRCP) and the S. Edin diploma and nine years later in 1886 he graduated with his Doctorate of Medicine from St. Andrews University.

-He then entered Private Practice and acted as medical officer to the Amalgamated Society of Engineers.
+He then entered private practice and acted as medical officer to the Amalgamated Society of Engineers.